tyagivarun01/InvokeAI-PromptAutomation/README.md

 Any number of models, checkpoints and safetensors can be used but only one is utlized at a time.
 While seding the rewuest a random scheduler and a random seed is generated which helps in random image generation.

 The prompts also includes negative prompting that can be used during the generation.
 Fill it will desiered keywords.
+You can refer to context.txt for how the files can be structured.

 Important: Keywords must be seperated with a space.
 Comma, opening and closing brackets are removed automatically.